Fast State-Augmented Learning for Wireless Resource Allocation with Dual Variable Regression: Wireless Resource Allocation Problem

-Important to note is that the sequence of DGD iterates need not converge to a pair of optimal variables $(\bbtheta^\star, \bblambda^\star)$---optimality and feasibility guarantees hold for the sequential execution of the generated trajectories and not for any individual iterates or their averages [c.f.
-Fig.~\ref{fig:policy-switching}].
-In fact, the DGD algorithm solves a sequence of deterministic, unconstrained problems to generate a trajectory of primal variables (and induced policies) to solve a convex relaxation of the original problem (see \cite[Appendix B]{StateAugmented_RRM_GNN_naderializadeh_TSP2022}).
-An algorithmic implication of this is that the DGD method cannot be stopped at an arbitrary iteration and should be run online to ensure the optimality of trajectories which, although possible, is challenging.
-The state-augmented primal-dual learning algorithm we introduce in the next section leverages policy randomization over time to sample resource allocation decisions that are near-feasible and near-optimal in the ergodic regime.
+We note that the sequence of DGD iterates need not converge to a pair of optimal variables $(\bbtheta^\star, \bblambda^\star)$---optimality and feasibility guarantees hold for the sequential execution of the generated trajectories, not for any individual iterates or their averages (see also Fig.~\ref{fig:policy-switching}).
+Consequently, the DGD method cannot be stopped at an arbitrary iteration and should be run online to ensure the optimality of trajectories, which is impractical because each dual iteration requires solving a Lagrangian maximization subproblem.
+The state-augmented learning algorithm introduced in the next section resolves this by learning Lagrangian maximizers for all dual variables during offline training, reducing online computation to lightweight, stochastic dual updates.

+\begin{remark} The optimal solutions to our formulation are in general stochastic policies.
+The set of achievable ergodic performance vectors under deterministic policies is nonconvex and the Pareto-optimal boundary is attainable only through temporal randomization among deterministic policies.
+The dual dynamics in~\eqref{eq:DGA} naturally generate this randomization, making ergodic feasibility the appropriate notion for our setting.
+Per-iteration feasibility is nonetheless achievable when the constraints are convex, as the guarantees in~\eqref{eq:DGD:as-feasibility}--\eqref{eq:DGD:near-optimality} rely on a convex hull relaxation~\cite[Appendix B]{StateAugmented_RRM_GNN_naderializadeh_TSP2022}. \end{remark}